The Traditions Family

 Angeline Padron

-Acupuncture & Herbal Therapies Office Manager, Clinical Western Herbalist, Chinese Herbalism Student
+Acupuncture & Herbal Therapies Office Manager, Clinical Western and Chinese Herbalist

 Most people would call me a teacher, facilitator, herbalist and medicine maker, astrologer, a proud aunt, and friend, but I think the best way to describe myself would be a student.
 I am a forever student of life.
 My favorite things to do are spend time in nature, with plants, with those I love, read, create, and play.
 My creations are always evolving as well as how I spend my time.